mrwunderbar666/rpi-vumonitor-python/docs/index.md

 This project is especially useful for people who salvage old HiFi equipment to create a casing for a Raspberry Pi.
 Use the old fashioned VU meters to give your raspberry pi a more hipster look :)

+This is a beginner friendly tutorial and it touches on very different topics.

 # Components & Tools
 - Raspberry Pi 3 Model B+
 - 2 VU Meter